EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 ## AI-for-Medical-Diagnosis

-This repository contains a Project done in AI for Medical Diagnosis in Coursera.
+This Repository contains a Project done in AI for Medical Diagnosis in Coursera.

 [1.
 Week One](#1)